jordanbess-inkwellai/esri-arcgismapssdk_testerapp/README.md

 # Geospatial Data Exploration Tool
+esri-arcgismapssdk_testerapp
+provide working sample to evaluate features and capabilities for smartmap

+This is for INTERNAL USE ONLY
+NOT FOR DISTRIBUTION OR PUBLIC VIEWING.
+THIS IS A DEVELOPER TOOL !

+Page 1

+Support OGC WFS-T Transactional with new Editor Widget (Connection to GeoNode/GeoServer) Add Data Widget with support for any OGR supported format local and internet via httpfs spatail and other extensions of duckdb and converts data as required.
+Robust Attribute Table/Grid with Seaarch and spatial search - DUCKDB WASM for local and internet files and access to it's extensions
+Browse Online Resources (ESRI ArcGIS LivingAtlas, ArcGIS Hub, STAC, OGC API Records and perform searches and load data 3D/2.5D Data Creation and Editing to support Z/M Enabled WFS-T -with a new widget debug issues - see debug tile layer, see layers and attributes of vector tiles via DuckDB and extensions support for Google Sheets and Google Big Query Via Duckdb extensions supports some AI

+Page 2 - WAYFINDING

+Evaluate Walking Path Routing using PG_Routing
+Page 3 -CloudNative Cloud Native/Optimized PMTILES and FlatGeoBuf with FlatGeoBuf Searching

+Page 4 Map Compare
+Two side by Side Maps to compare performance and evaluagte different mapping services and tile layers to see the impact on page load times, refreshes, and other functions

+Developed by Jordan Bess May 2025
 ## Project Overview
 This project is a web application designed for exploring and interacting with geospatial data.
 It integrates multiple data sources, tools, and libraries to provide a comprehensive environment for developers and data analysts to work with geospatial information.
 Key features include connecting to various data sources, executing queries, creating geometries, discovering new data, and interacting with a dynamic map interface.